microbiomedata/nmdc_mass_spectrometry_metadata_generation/README.md

 # Installation
 To install run the following pip command ` pip install -e git+https://github.com/microbiomedata/nmdc_mass_spectrometry_metadata_generation.git#egg=src `
 This will install the package through the git repository.
+Each module can be accessed through its name.
+For example:
+`import metadata_generator `